dreadflopp/dreads_modlist_patches/README.md

 1. Wait for SSEEdit to load.
 It may take a couple of minutes.
 1. Right-click in the tree view on the left side of the window.
 Choose *Apply Script*.
 1. Choose *Unlimited Bookshelves Patch Generator* and click *ok*.
-1. Anytime the script asks whether a file should be added as master, click on *ok*".
+1. Anytime the script asks whether a file should be added as a master, click on *ok*".
 1. When the scipt is finished, close SSEEdit and make sure that the new patch is saved.

 After closing SSEEdit, the patch will be in Overwrite: